-Undergraduate majors at the University of Massachusetts Lowell who have a GPA of 3.0 or better are invited to apply to the BA/MA program, allowing students to begin graduate level coursework in our Community Social Psychology (CSP) Master’s Program while still pursuing their Bachelor's degree.
+Undergraduate psychology majors at UMass Lowell who have a GPA of 3.0 or better are invited to apply to the BA/MA program, allowing students to begin graduate level coursework in our Community Social Psychology (CSP) Master’s program while still pursuing their Bachelor's degree.
 If a student is formally matriculated into the Master's program before earning their B.A., up to nine credits of graduate (500 level or higher) courses completed with a B grade or better may be used by the student to count toward both the Bachelor’s and Master's degrees.

 Application to the BA/MA Program

-Application to the BA/MA Program Application is typically submitted during the student's second semester of their junior year (although application materials can be submitted anytime prior to graduation) to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits.
-Although it is highly recommended that students submit their application during their junior year, application materials can actually be submitted at any time prior to graduation.
+Application is typically submitted during the student's second semester of their junior year (although application materials can be submitted anytime prior to graduation) to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
 Applicants are requested to use the standard paper application form and submit requisite materials to the Office of Graduate Admissions.
 Application forms and details on applying to graduate school are available for download or you can apply online.

-As additional advantages, students applying under the BA/MA option do not have to pay the standard application fee and do not have to take any of the standardized tests usually required of applicants.
-The decision to accept a BA/MA applicant is based on 3 factors:
+As additional advantages, students applying under the BA/MA option do not have to pay the standard application fee and do not have to take any of the standardized tests (e.g. GRE) usually required of applicants.
+The decision to accept a BA/MA applicant is based on three factors:

-- A personal statement that clearly describes the student's interest in our Community Social Psychology program and how it fits with the students educational and professional goals.
+- A personal statement that clearly describes your interest in our Community Social Psychology program and how it fits with the your educational and professional goals.